Ahad-M72/Univariate_Normality_Tests/README.md

 2. Modify the `file_path` variable in the script to point to your CSV file and write the column name.
 3. Run the script.

-# CSV Skewness and Kurtosis Calculator
+# Skewness and Kurtosis Calculator

 `Skewness and Kurtosis.py` calculates the absolute skewness and kurtosis for all numeric columns in a given CSV file.
 The calculation of skewness and kurtosis, is created based on the formulas and information in a study conductd by Cain in 2017 [2].